Paleo on the Go

 - Chicken and dumplings

-- Bacon apple chicken burger with maple cranberry sauce and organic collard greens with smoky bacon (this was supposed to be turkey tetrazzini with spaghetti squash, but POTG says it sometimes substitutes dishes or ingredients based on availability)
+- Bacon apple chicken burger with maple cranberry sauce and organic collard greens with smoky bacon

 - Lemon, garlic, and sage bone broth

-- Snickerdoodle cookies made with tigernut flour, coconut flour and sweetened with pure maple syrup and coconut sugar
+- Snickerdoodle cookies made with tigernut flour, coconut flour, and sweetened with pure maple syrup and coconut sugar

 Support Materials: Detailed Heating Instructions